mroavi/onthefly/README.md

 .
 ```

-From this output, we see that my keyboard is identified with the name `Logitech K330`.
+From this output, we see that my keyboard (a Logitech K330) has the device path `/dev/input/event7`.

-Pass the name of your keyboard as an argument to the `--keyboard` option when invoking onthefly for the first time.
+Pass the device path of your keyboard as an argument to the `--keyboard` option when invoking onthefly for the first time.

 ```
-   $ onthefly --keyboard="Logitech K330" /path/to/file
+   $ onthefly --keyboard="/dev/input/event7" /path/to/file
 ```

-Note that onthefly prompts for the root password in order to have access to the keyboard events.
+Note that *onthefly* prompts for the root password in order to have access to the keyboard events.

 The keyboard name is remembered so you do not have to re-enter it in future invocations: